Los Angeles County Board of Supervisors: Transparency

 In 2018, the Los Angeles Times editorial board criticized the board for a lack of transparency and accountability.
 In early 2015, the board was to discuss and adopt a set of policy priorities and post them on the county's website, together with an explanation of how they would be implemented and a schedule of hearings so the public could weigh in.
 The Times criticized the board for not following through on that promise.

 Current Supervisors

 Members of the Board are officially nonpartisan, and are elected by constituents of their respective districts.
 As of 2022, they are:

 Current County Chair & Chair Pro Tem

-Current County Chair is Janice Hahn & Current County Chair Pro Tem is Lindsey Horvath As of 2022.
+Current County Chair is Kathryn Barger & Current County Chair Pro Tem is Hilda Solis As of 2024.

 Supervisorial districts

 Los Angeles County is divided into 5 supervisorial districts (SDs), with each Supervisor representing a district of approximately 2 million people.